bigov/wft/README.md

 wft::font Font {"font/LiberationSans-Regular.ttf"};
 Font.set_size(0, 15);
-auto Bitmap = Font.make_bitmap_text("Привет тебе, WORLD!");
+auto Bitmap = Font.make_bitmap_text("Hello, World!");
 ```

 **It's all!!**

-For more information on using wrappers, see the example file "wft/sample/main.cpp".
+For more information on using this wft-lib, see the example file "wft/sample/main.cpp".